-1.4 The pProvider shall ensure continuity in the overall program of continuing education by appointing an advisory/education committee responsible for coordinating and administering all continuing education activities.
-The committee shall include at least a minimum of three people and with at least one podiatric physician.
+1.4 The Provider shall ensure continuity in the overall program of continuing education by appointing an advisory/education committee responsible for coordinating and administering all continuing education activities.
+The committee shall include at a minimum of three people with at least one podiatric physician.
 Minutes or a report of the proceedings of committee meetings shall be maintained.